 Note

 Security

 Use Microsoft Defender for Cloud to get a central view of the security state of your Azure resources.
 Defender for Cloud monitors potential security issues and provides a comprehensive picture of the security health of your deployment.
 Defender for Cloud is configured per Azure subscription.
-Enable security data collection as described in Onboard your Azure subscription to Defender for Cloud Standard.
+Enable security data collection as described in Connect your Azure subscriptions.
 When data collection is enabled, Defender for Cloud automatically scans any VMs created under that subscription.

 Patch management.
 If enabled, Defender for Cloud checks whether any security and critical updates are missing.

 Access control.
 Use Azure role-based access control (Azure RBAC) to control access to Azure resources.
 Azure RBAC lets you assign authorization roles to members of your DevOps team.
 For example, the Reader role can view Azure resources but not create, manage, or delete them.
 Some permissions are specific to an Azure resource type.
-For example, the Virtual Machine Contributor role can restart or deallocate a VM, reset the administrator password, create a new VM, and so on.
-Other built-in roles that may be useful for this architecture include DevTest Labs User and Network Contributor.
+For example, the Virtual Machine Contributor role can restart or deallocate a VM, reset the administrator password, and create a new VM.
+Other built-in roles that might be useful for this architecture include DevTest Labs User and Network Contributor.

+Note